purej/kotlin-decompiled/kotlin-to-java.md

 </td></tr>
 </table>

-In the examples below, the auto-generated @Metadata annotation is not listed anymore to increase readability.

 ## Kotlin @NotNull
 The Kotlin compiler might also add a ``@NotNull`` annotation to fields or methods which should never contain/return null values.
 Unfortunately the [JSR-305](https://jcp.org/en/jsr/detail?id=305) was never properly released, so Kotlin uses the IntelliJ specific ``org.jetbrains.annotations.NotNull`` class, which feels kind of murky but cannot be changed.
 The retention-policy is CLASS only, so the annotation cannot be read using reflection and thus the org.jetbrains [annotations.jar](https://search.maven.org/search?q=g:org.jetbrains%20AND%20a:annotations&core=gav) is not necessarily required at runtime.